f5devcentral/f5-agility-labs-nginx/docs/class5/module2/lab3/lab3.rst

    :scale: 40%

-When the pipeline is finished executing, perform a browser test within ``Edge Browser`` using the ``Arcadia NAP CentOS`` bookmark
+When the pipeline is finished executing, perform a browser test within Firefox using the ``Arcadia NAP CentOS`` bookmark

-.. note :: Congrats, you deployed ``NGINX Plus`` and ``NAP`` with a CI/CD pipeline.
+.. note :: Congrats, you have deployed ``NGINX Plus`` and ``NAP`` with a CI/CD pipeline.
 You can check the pipelines in ``GitLab`` if you are interested to see what has been coded behind the scenes.
-But it is straight forward as the Ansible labs are provided by F5/NGINX.